Captain Jack (Captain Jack song): Chart performance

 "Captain Jack" peaked at number one in Hungary and the Netherlands.
-It entered the top 10 in Austria, Denmark, Flanders, Germany, Norway and Switzerland.
+It entered the top 10 in Austria, Denmark, Estonia, Flanders, Germany, Norway and Switzerland.
 Additionally, it was a top-20 hit in Ireland, as well as on the Eurochart Hot 100, where it peaked at number 14 in February 1996.
 In the UK, it reached number 104 on the UK Singles Chart.
 "Captain Jack" earned a gold record in the Netherlands and Norway, with a sale of 40,000 and 15,000 singles.
 In Germany, it was awarded with a platinum record, when 500,000 units were sold there.

 Music video

-The music video for "Captain Jack" was directed by Mark Glaeser and filmed in Frankfurt and Turley Barracks in Mannheim, Germany.
+The music video for "Captain Jack" was directed by Mark Glaeser for Neue Sentimental Film and filmed in Frankfurt, Germany.
+It was A-listed on German music television channel VIVA in January 1996.